Suspend car insurance

 Do I need to actively cancel my car insurance to put it on hold?

-Does the suspended insurance affect my vehicle tax?
+Does the insurance affect my vehicle tax?

 Subscribe to our newsletter